daryl-williams/SongView/README.md

 A GUI Front End Application for the LMS Song Display Command Line Tools

 # Key Features
-* Displays a song lyrics and chords in a browser window.
+* Displays a song's lyrics and chords in a browser window.
 * Supports chordpro and two-line (LMS) song formats.
 * Cross-platform, MacOS, Linux, and Windows.